 E-4-8 Comfort Day Came from Mansfield, Massachusetts and may have moved with his father Benjamin and his brothers Noah and Peletiah.
 He bought 90 acres of land from Samuel and Daniel Skinner on the south side of Osgood Hill and built a small house there in 1782.
 He sold in 1791 and left Packersfield. [...]

-E-3-8 Goodenow’s Mill Abraham Goodenow was born in Sudbury, Massachusetts in 1749 and moved to Packersfield in 1783 from Reading. with his son, Abraham.
-He came with his second wife, Silence, and their two children.
-They had six more here.
-He established a sawmill at the outlet of Long Pond, now called Nubanusit, to [...]
+E-3-8 Goodenow’s Mill Abraham Goodenow was born in Sudbury, Massachusetts in 1749 and moved to Packersfield in 1783.
+He came with his second wife, Silence, their three children and his oldest, Abraham Jr. They had six more children here.
+He established a sawmill at the outlet of Long Pond, now called Nubanusit, to saw [...]

 E-3-7 The Bailey Place This small house was built in 1933 on the foundation of Ebenezer Tolman’s second house in Packersfield.
 Ebenezer was a housewright and built three houses in the area between Tolman Pond and Nubanusit Pond when he first arrived.
 He built here in 1800 and lived here for five years.
 He [...]